Admissions

 Fee Waivers

 Fee waivers for graduate admission to MIT are processed centrally.
 Please visit OGE's site to learn more about eligibility.
 For students who do not meet the OGE eligibility criteria, DUSP has a limited number of departmental fee waivers available to support applicants.
-You can apply for consideration in advance of December 1, 2023 here.
+Apply for the OGE waiver first!
+If you've already heard back and did not receive the OGE waiver, you can apply for the DUSP waiver here.
+The deadline is December 1, 2024.

 Loans